el2718/sudoku/README.md

 * n_solved_max (optional):
 a sudoku could has multiple solutions, this parameter is the maximum number of solutions that the program will give.
-The default and the minimum value is 2, to check the uniqueness of the solution
+Its default and minimum value is 2, to check the uniqueness of the solution

 ### puzzles for test